The Theory of Producing

 A steam boilers does not work like a machine.
 It does not impose steam to

-the system, it only covers the lack of steam that is being consumed by the
+the system, it only compensate the lack of steam that is being consumed by the

 A steam boiler is an autonomic device.
-It is purely self-controlled.
+It is purely self-controlled unit and

 300°C. This is however a complete different system, and you cannot just use

-get more information on this subject following this link :
+get more information on this subject using this link :

 is evaporated.
 This boiling process is heated by the wall of the combustion